STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search: SIMULATION RESULTS

 \subsection{Comparison with State-of-the-Art}

+We compared STITCHER with three state-of-the-art algorithms: GCOPTER \cite{Wang22:Geometrically}, FASTER \cite{Tordesillas22:FASTER}, and MIGHTY \cite{Kondo26:Mighty}.
+These methods were selected for comparison because they similarly consider a known environment setting (i.e., plan on an infinite-horizon) \cite{Wang22:Geometrically} or can be faithfully converted to the infinite-horizon setting \cite{Tordesillas22:FASTER, Kondo26:Mighty}.
+The motion primitive search planner \cite{Liu18:Search_Based} and mixed-integer optimization method \cite{Marcucci23:Motion} are omitted from the comparison, as their computation time exceeds several seconds.
+We note that there are many other novel receding-horizon planners \cite{Romero22:Model, Krinner24:MPCC++, Ren22:Bubble, Lu25:hepp} but conversion to infinite-horizon makes the comparison inequitable.

-We compared STITCHER with two state-of-the-art algorithms: GCOPTER \cite{Wang22:Geometrically} and FASTER \cite{Tordesillas22:FASTER}.
-GCOPTER performs an online optimization by incorporating state constraints into the cost functional and running a quasi-newton method, while FASTER solves a mixed integer quadratic program online.
-Both algorithms rely on a sparse geometric path to form safe flight corridors, but do not enforce final trajectories to pass through waypoints.
-We evaluate each planner by time (planning time versus execution time) and failure (constraint violation or incomplete/no path found).
+Having established a common planning setting, we briefly summarize the selected baseline algorithms used for comparison.
+FASTER solves a mixed integer quadratic program, with integer variables assigning polynomial segments to different safe flight corridors.
+GCOPTER performs an online optimization over a polynomial trajectory by incorporating state constraints into the cost functional and running a quasi-newton method.
+Similarly, MIGHTY runs a quasi-newton optimization but parametrizes the trajectory as a Hermite spline.
+All algorithms rely on a sparse geometric path to form safe flight corridors, but do not enforce final trajectories to pass through waypoints.
+We evaluate each planner by time (computation time versus execution time) and failure (constraint violation or incomplete/no path found).
 For the Perlin Noise environment, the path lengths were 12.5 m, 30 m, and 55 m while the path lengths for Willow Garage were 20 m, 25 m, and 30 m with $N =$ 4, 6, 8 waypoints for both environments.